 Author’s note: My maternal grandmother, Dorothy Elizabeth Pope, died of ovarian cancer in 1997.
 She never got to see me as an adult, or meet her great-grandchildren.
 I miss her terribly and every so often something will happen, or I’ll see something that will remind me of her and I’ll think “I wish Nana could be here to see this.
 She would have liked that.”
 This is a collection of those thoughts.
 (Originally posted March 2014, updated September 4, 2018.)

 Did you know I learned to crochet?
 When I sit with a new skein of yarn and work up something new and unique, I think of you.
 Of all of the needlepoint and quilting and embroidery you did over the years.
-I think, I bet Nana would be proud of me and think it’s cool that I am doing something creative with my hands.
-I bet we would love going yarn shopping together!
+I think, ‘I bet Nana would be proud of me and think it’s cool that I am doing something creative with my hands.’
+We would have loved going yarn shopping together!

 Nana, did you hear that Hannah learned to sew?
 And Daniel and Olivia too.
 Oh you would have loved the little pillow alien Daniel made in art class, or the pillow cases the girls made.
 They are so talented and have even made clothes from a pattern!
 You would be so proud.

 Nana, did you know all of that Barbie furniture you made me when I was little?
 Well I saved it all and my kids have been playing with it for years.
 All of those hours you spent, focusing on every little detail to make canopy beds, refrigerators, pool tables, kitchen appliances, and even tiny clocks and ice cream sundaes.
 It was so worth it!
 A new generation has received hours of joy and imaginative play thanks to your hard work.
 And when they play with it, I tell them about you.
 They ask me questions and I recount stories.
 If they ever had the chance to meet you in person, they’d really love spending time with you.